Climate Awareness and Communication

 Survey results among Danish students

-In addition to the existing projects at their school, the Danish students would like to see even more changes, such as waste separation, paying attention to food leftovers and they would also like to collaborate with Fridays for Future.
+We found that the Danish school seems to take more climate action.
+In addition to their existing school projects, the Danish students would like to see even more changes, such as waste separation, paying attention to food leftovers and they would also like to collaborate with Fridays for Future.
+The German students talked more about necessary changes in their consumption habits, sustainable means of transport and waste separation.

 Street Survey in Tønder